Invisibleman1002/dynaHTML/README.md

 I created another project where I used Milligram (https://milligram.io/) for my style.
 Its a small framework, but to include it as a string in this project, I extracted only the parts I needed for the form fields I'm using.

 The MenuItem struct has the option for grouping.
 If you add grouping, it will place the items in their own fieldset section, giving a small amount of space between sections.
-Not requited but you can see the different in the image below.
+Not required but you can see the difference in the image below.

 ![Grouping](./assets/dynaHTML_grouping.png)